13 Awesome Things To Do In Bristol, UK As Told By A Resident

 Best Time to Visit Bristol

-The best time to visit Bristol would have to be summer and/or autumn.
-Remember, the weather in England can be unpredictable (to say the least), but if you’re looking to make the most of the best weather months I would suggest the tail end of summer after everyone has gone back to school.
+Remember, the weather in England can be unpredictable (to say the least), but if you’re looking to make the most of the best weather months, I’d suggest the tail end of summer, after everyone has gone back to school.

-Alternatively, the Autumn months when the leaves go all golden can be quite gorgeous as well.
-While England is synonymous with rain, being in the South West does give Bristol a little bit of a better weather pattern (for the most part).
+While England is somewhat synonymous with rain, Bristol’s location in the South West gives it a little bit of a better weather pattern (for the most part).

 Getting To/Around Bristol